rileyjshaw/sweep/README.md

 ## About

 __sweep.js__ is a small JavaScript library (5kb zipped) that enables proper color transitions through the HSL and HUSL spaces.
-Ordinary CSS transitions or existing frameworks like Velocity.js convert HSL colors to RGB _before_ transitioning. __sweep.js__ addresses this by letting you transition through the color spectrum.
+Ordinary CSS transitions or existing frameworks convert HSL colors to RGB _before_ transitioning. __sweep.js__ addresses this by letting you transition through the color spectrum.

 I've written an in-depth post about the need for HSL transitions [here](http://rileyjshaw.com/blog/hue-angle-transitions/).